-Nate Wade is the Senior Director of Strategic Initiatives at Arizona State University’s College of Health Solutions (CHS).
-With progressive leadership roles spanning fifteen years in higher education at three R1 institutions, Nate has committed himself to the advancement of social outcomes as well as academic disciplines in STEM, health, and healthcare.
+Nate Wade is the Executive Director of Strategic Initiatives and Innovation at Arizona State University’s College of Health Solutions (CHS).
+With progressive leadership roles spanning more than fifteen years in higher education at three R1 institutions, Nate has committed himself to the advancement of social outcomes as well as academic disciplines in STEM, health, and healthcare.
 Nate’s portfolio includes multiple college-wide strategic initiatives and special projects related to student success, academic planning, and project management.
 He enjoys fast-paced, high-energy environments that encourage creative solutions for real-world problems.

 Nate is committed to student success, and he has facilitated increases in student enrollment, retention, and graduation outcomes, created innovative approaches to academic and pre-health advising, and built pre-college/pipeline, bridge, and residential college programs.
 Within the area of academic planning, Nate has increased undergraduate and graduate degree offerings, expanded programs to multiple campuses (including online), and used data to identify unmet market needs to inform program planning decisions.
 To accomplish his goals, Nate leverages his knowledge and expertise, bringing additional project management skills including strategic planning, quantitative data analysis, market research, website development, grant writing, marketing and communications, and relationship development with alumni and community partners.